galen211/usdc/README.md

     * **Ethereum**: [Blockchair](https://blockchair.com/) explorer API service
     * **Solana**: [Solana](https://docs.solana.com/developing/clients/jsonrpc-api) JSON RPC API
     * **Stellar**: [Stellar Foundation](https://www.stellar.org/) explorer API service
-* Historical USDC metrics are fetched from the [CoinMetrics](https://docs.coinmetrics.io/api/v4) API
+* Historical USDC metrics are fetched from the [Coin Metrics](https://docs.Coin Metrics.io/api/v4) API

 ## Roadmap
 Centre is developing a graphql [subgraph](https://thegraph.com/explorer/subgraph/centrehq/usdc), which may eventually expand the scope of data analysis interfaces that can be provided by this package.
 Some ideas for future functionality are described on the roadmap below.